 The Chartered Institute of Loss Adjusters is committed to a policy of diversity and inclusion for all of its members, staff and stakeholders.
-We do this, not simply to ensure that we are compliant with the Equality Act 2010, but because it is so very important to us.
+We do this, not simply to ensure that we are compliant with the Equality Act 2010, but because it is so very important to us and responds to the fundamentals of our Charter.

-We will not tolerate any unfair and unlawful discrimination and recognise the value of diversity and inclusion in all areas of loss adjusting.
-Our aim is that our membership and staff will be truly representative of all sections of society so that each feels welcomed, valued, respected, fully engaged across all aspect of the profession and able to give of their best.
+We recognise the value of diversity and inclusion in all areas of loss adjusting and will not tolerate any unfair and unlawful discrimination.
+Our aim is that our membership and staff will be truly representative of all sections of society so that each person feels welcomed, valued, respected, fully engaged across all aspect of the profession and able to give of and realise their best.

 We are committed to advancing the discussion on diversity and inclusion and encouraging positive change among our membership and the wider loss adjusting sector.
-To that end the purpose of this policy is to provide inclusion and fairness for all in our membership and staff and not to unlawfully discriminate on grounds of gender, gender reassignment, marital status (including civil partnerships and single sex marriage), pregnancy and maternity, race, ethnic origin, colour, nationality, national origin, disability, sexual orientation, religion or belief, age or any other status.
+The purpose of this Policy is to provide inclusion and fairness for all in our membership and staff and not to discriminate on grounds of gender, gender reassignment, marital status (including civil partnerships and single sex marriage), pregnancy and maternity, race, ethnic origin, colour, nationality, national origin, disability, sexual orientation, religion or belief, age or any other status.

-Our members and staff are expected to follow our commitment and to do so in the positive spirit that is intended.
+Our members and staff are required to follow our commitment in the positive spirit that is intended.

-We pledge to take seriously all complaints of bullying, harassment, victimisation and unlawful discrimination by members, staff, customers, suppliers, visitors and others in the course of the organisation’s activities.
+We pledge to take seriously all complaints of discrimination, however expressed, including bullying, harassment, and victimisation by members, staff, customers, suppliers, visitors and others in the course of the organisation’s activities.

-Breaches of this policy will form the basis of our staff disciplinary procedures, membership professional conduct procedures or other action, in accordance with staff disciplinary policy or the Professional Conduct Committee Policy as appropriate.
+Breaches of this policy will be handled in accordance with our staff disciplinary procedures, membership professional conduct procedures or other action as appropriate.

 - To maintain an environment in which individual differences and the contributions of all our members